fgamgee/Jitsi-Meet-Secure-Server/README.md

 - For a cloud solution, use Install_Instructions
 - To run a server in your SOHO environment, use Standalone_Instructions

-Let me know if you have trouble, and I will try to help.
+Let me know by using "Issues" if you have trouble, and I will try to help.
+If you use this guide successfully, please also put something in the Issues so I know other people can actually use it - and you are welcome to include suggestions for improvements.

 ## Pen Testing